8 minute read

 The recursive decryption uses the same trick:

-void decryptFiles(const char* folderPath) {
+void decryptFiles(const char* folderPath, uint64_t key) {

 WIN32_FIND_DATAA findFileData;